Advancements in Analytics

 Through HNM, each hospital or health system improves its ability to serve the health care needs of its own community and preserves its independence.
 The health systems work together to share best practices in business, clinical, and operations.

-In December 2016, HNM members and Cerner entered into an innovative strategic partnership based on value.
-Cerner supports HNM members by proving technology infrastructure at a price that eliminates technology as a barrier to adoption.
-In return, Cerner will receive reimbursement when value is achieved through the partnership.
-As HNM members take on risk for delivering value, so is Cerner.
+Cerner supports HNM members by providing technology infrastructure at a price that eliminates tech as a barrier to adoption.
+In return, Cerner receives reimbursement when value is achieved through the partnership.
+As HNM members take on risk for delivering value, so does Cerner.

-Tiger Institute is extending Cerner’s HealtheIntent population health management platform at MU Health Care across HNM member organizations to coordinate and manage care for residents of rural Missouri communities.
+Tiger Institute has extended Cerner’s HealtheIntent population health management platform at MU Health Care to one HNM member organization to coordinate and manage care for residents of rural Missouri communities.
+Two additional members will be added by the end of the year, with other members coming on board in 2019.

 - Track performance on identified quality and cost metrics